Vintage 2011,very early ripening!

 COLOUR: Very attractive, dark, ruby-red with intense purple highlights.

-BOUQUET: Berry fruit with overtones of dark tobacco, leather, nutmeg, etc. Very pure, complex bouquet that is just waiting to explode and be appreciated!
+NOSE: Berry fruit with overtones of dark tobacco, leather, nutmeg, etc. Very pure, complex bouquet that is just waiting to explode and be appreciated!

 PALATE: Well-focused, juicy, and concentrated, with pure, full-bodied fruit.
 Never-ending, delicious aftertaste with refined, digestible tannin.